 There is little understanding of the second kind of righteousness.
 Yet it is the second kind that is the primary purpose of the new covenant.

-And ye know that he was manifested to take away our sins; and in him is no sin.
-Whosoever abideth in him sinneth not: whosoever sinneth hath not seen him, neither known him.
-(I John 3:5,6)
+And you know that He was manifested to take away our sins, and in Him there is no sin.

 There is no sin in the Kingdom of God.
 We cannot enter the Kingdom of God while we are practicing sin.

-"Hath any inheritance in the kingdom of Christ and of God."
+“Has any inheritance in the kingdom of Christ and God.”

 To maintain that the above two verses do not apply to Christians who are “saved by grace” is to persist in the blindness that characterizes present Christian thinking.